I’m a professional and executive coach, investor relations consultant, wife, mother, jogger, and writer. Not always necessarily in that order.

 In my executive/professional coaching business, I work with clients in transition or leaders who want to hone their leadership styles.
 This is new as of 2016.

 My previous careers — computer science, financial journalism, and Wall Street stock analysis — give me a unique perspective as a coach.
-Most recently, I worked full time researching emerging technologies for the equity capital markets group of a Midwest investment bank.
+Until mid-2016, I worked full time researching emerging technologies for the equity capital markets group of a Midwest investment bank.
 My title was vice president and senior research analyst and my focus was on game-changing technology in the aerospace & defense, clean tech / automotive and industrial markets.
 I’ve developed expertise in defense and intelligence contracting, unmanned aerial vehicles (drones), commercial satellite imagery and Earth observation through remote sensing, precision agriculture technology, 3-D printing, firearms sales, and electric vehicles & batteries.
 Yes, I analyzed satellites, guns, drones, and electric cars — because, why not?

 As seen on:

 I have appeared on CNBC, Bloomberg News, CNN, Fox Business and Canada’s Business News Network as a Wall Street expert.
 I’ve been profiled by CBS MarketWatch, the Philadelphia Inquirer and National Public Radio.
 My research and interviews frequently appear in media outlets including Barron’s, Investor’s Business Daily, the Wall Street Journal, Bloomberg, and the MIT Technology Review.

 Prior to joining my firm in 2009, I worked as a financial journalist for several news outlets, including the Seattle Post-Intelligencer and Bloomberg News London.
 My work as a journalist has appeared globally, including in the Washington Post, Houston Chronicle, San Francisco Chronicle and Washington Business Journal.